Slimebro1231/Xinfluencer/flow.md

 Our ambition is to create the most sophisticated AI agent for crypto content generation, one that continuously learns and improves from real-world engagement data.
 By combining advanced retrieval-augmented generation with multi-signal evaluation and continuous learning, we aim to set new standards for AI-generated content quality and authenticity.

-The data flywheel approach ensures that every piece of content contributes to improving future generations, creating a virtuous cycle of quality improvement that scales with usage.
+The enhanced data flywheel approach ensures that every piece of content contributes to improving future generations, creating a virtuous cycle of quality improvement that scales with usage.
 This positions Xinfluencer as not just a content generation tool, but as a continuously evolving AI system that becomes more valuable over time.